|

 6) Back to (1) again.

-how she had managed to save them, Rasmussen said: "I just let go.
+how she had managed to save them, she said: "I just let go.
 I was

 thinking to make her win her own point, and if I lost I would still not